ARC-OPT/wbc_ros/README.md

 ## Getting Started

-* Please check out the tutorials section in the [documentation](https://arc-opt.github.io/Documentation/) for examples of usage.
+Please check out the tutorials section in the [documentation](https://arc-opt.github.io/Documentation/) for examples of usage.

 ## Requirements / Dependencies

 Currently supported OS: Ubuntu20.04, Ubuntu22.04

-wbc_ros requires a bare-bones ROS2 installation (humble is the only tested distribution) as well as the [WBC library](https://github.com/ARC-OPT/wbc).
+wbc_ros requires a ROS2 installation (humble is the only tested distribution) as well as the [WBC library](https://github.com/ARC-OPT/wbc).
 See package.xml for further dependencies.

 ## Installation